8b. Refine Ideation

 Click

-to view detailed table selection results.
+Click to view detailed table selection analysis.

-Step 4: Review Column Semantics Detection¶
+Review the Column Semantics Detection¶

 Which Semantic Type Should You Focus On?